To access the Alpha Private Client Area please login above with your username and password.

 Visit Market News to read Alpha’s commentary on events and listen to audio files of Alpha meetings and other events on Diary Dates.

-Lloyd’s has a year’s head-start, the Performance Management Directorate having implemented fundamental remediation plans in 2018.
+Lloyd’s started this process earlier than its peers, with the Performance Management Directorate implementing fundamental remediation plans starting in 2018.

-A new Executive team at Lloyd’s has arrived to drive the profitability and modernisation of the world’s leading specialist market.
+A new Executive team at Lloyd’s has also introduced processes to improve the efficiency, efficacy and profitability of Lloyd’s, as well as safeguard its reputation as the world’s leading specialist market.

-Premium rates are rising and the prospects for third party capital are appealing.
+Premium rates are rising and the prospects for third-party capital returns continue to improve.